infodeepak21/TelepathyCodeTest/planfinder/README.md

 After builds successful right click on project select Run as and select  Run configurations

-select java application go to (x)=Arguments sections under program arguments give the path of txt file (ex- D:\telepathy\meetingproblem\meetings.txt
+select java application go to (x)=Arguments sections under program arguments give the path of txt file (ex- D:\telepathy\planfinder\plans.txt

- ex-Run as >> Run configurations>> java application >> x)=Arguments >> program arguments >> location of the meetings.txt file
+ ex-Run as >> Run configurations>> java application >> x)=Arguments >> program arguments >> location of the meetings.txt file with plans.

+ (ex-D:\telepathy\planfinder\plans.txt email,voice,admin)

  click on apply

  click on run button.
  output would be display in console

- if wanted to test other parameter then update in meetings.txt save the file then open the RoomTest.java  and right click Run as >> java application output would be display in console
+ if wanted to test other parameter then update in plans.txt save the file then open the PlanFinderTest.java  and right click Run as >> java application output would be display in console

  example-1
-in meetings.txt

-09:00-10:00
-10:00-11:00

-Example2
-09:00-10:00
-09:30-11:00
+PLAN1,100,voice,email
+PLAN2,150,email,database,admin
+PLAN3,125,voice,admin
+PLAN4,135,database,admin

 Option-2